TykTechnologies/tyk-docs-hugo/tyk-docs/content/analytics-and-reporting/useful-debug-modes.md

 ### What is detailed request logging?

-When this mode is enabled, Tyk will record the request in wire-format and the response in wire-format in the analytics DB.
+When this mode is enabled, Tyk will record the request and response in wire-format in the analytics DB.
 This can be very useful when trying to debug API requests to see what went wrong for a user or client.

 ### Enabling Detailed Logging